jepler/cr100/README.md

  * 480 visible lines, 525 total lines = 60.03Hz vertical rate (1.4% high)

 I don't expect there to be any problem for an old monitor to sync to this signal.
+However, a total of 828 horizontal pixels per line would be much closer to the real line time; my mode generating script did not take account of the specific attainable clocks on the rp2040.

 # License